It is easy to extend Glyphs: tap into the realm of existing scripts and plug-ins, or even write your own extension. It’s easier than you may think.

 pyobjc.
 Try this in Terminal:

-And now it should work.
+Whatever your mileage was, now it should work.
 You may need to restart the app once more.
+For some additional advanced installations, see below.

 Your own Plugin Manager content